 Information about our accommodations policy can be found on the Accommodations Policy page of our website.

-Unfortunately, we are unable to accommodate full-time day students in our parking deck; however, there are parking lots within walking distance of the school that are available to our students.
-If you plan to drive to school, we recommend finding a parking lot/deck where you can park for the entire academic year.
-A few companies with lots around us are: Elite Parking and Lanier Parking.
+Unfortunately, we are unable to accommodate full-time day students in our parking deck; however, there are parking lots within walking distance of the school.
+If you plan to drive to the Law School, we recommend finding a lot/deck where you can park for the spring and summer sessions.
+A few companies with lots around us are: Elite Parking, Park Simple, and Lanier Parking.
 Contact information for each of these lots is provided below.
 Please feel free to search for other lots near us if you are not interested in using one of the lots below.

 Westlaw and TWEN

 Some of your professors will post their first assignments on TWEN, an online extension of the law school classroom.
 To access TWEN, you will need a Westlaw password and username.
-Your Westlaw username and password will be given to you on the first day of Orientation.
+Your Westlaw username and password will be given to you during Orientation.

 The Law School does not have a physical bookstore.
 However, in an effort to meet the needs of its students, AJMLS has partnered with Follett Virtual Bookstore to launch an online bookstore.
-Students are able to purchase either traditional bound books or digital books from the bookstore.
+Students are able to purchase either traditional bound books or digital books from this bookstore at www.johnmarshall.bkstr.com.

-Information concerning books will be sent via email.
+More information concerning books and purchasing using this online tool will be sent via email.
 For more information on payment methods, digital books, the delivery process and more, visit our online bookstore link.
-If you have questions about purchasing books, please contact Sylvia Fernandez at email@example.com, or at (404) 872-3593, ext.
-285. You may view a complete list of the fall 2014 books by clicking JMLS Fall 2014 Booklist.
+If you have questions about purchasing books, please feel free to also contact Sylvia Fernandez at firstname.lastname@example.org, or at (404) 872-3593, ext.
+285. You can view a complete list of the books that will be needed for your Spring courses by clicking JMLS January 2015 Booklist.